hongseok-yang/graduatePL20/README.md

 ## 1. Important Announcements

+#### [December 4] No Q&A Session on 9 December.

+Based on what I was told, it is very likely that the interviews for the KAIST undergraduate admission will happen offline on Wed and Thu next week.
+I am aware that some graduate students participate in online classes in their offices, but this face-to-face interview means that all of their offices will be closed.
+Furthermore, I think that during this undergraduate interview period, it is better to stay away from the university, not only because of the interview but also because of COVID-19.
+So, we decide to cancel our Q&A session on Wednesday next week; there will not be an online class on Wednesday.

+On Monday, we will have a Q&A session as planned, based on the questions that students posted at KLMS Q&A.

 #### [November 22] Q&A Sessions on 7 and 9 December.

 On the 7th and 9th of December, we will have Q&A sessions in our online classes instead of me explaining new materials.
 If you want some questions to be discussed, leave comments about those questions in my KLMS annoucement about these Q&A sessions.